Home » Jbel Moussa

 Index of articles about birds, particularly raptors, observed in the area of Jbel Moussa, northern Morocco.

-Breeding of Griffon Vulture at Jbel Moussa, Morocco
+Griffon Vulture breeds at Jbel Moussa, Morocco

 Griffon Vultures mating at Jbel Moussa, northern Morocco, January 2021 (Jbel Moussa Vulture Rehabilitation Centre).

 Griffon Vulture started breeding again in Morocco following a very successful reintroduction trial at Jbel Moussa by the Moroccan Department of Forestry in cooperation with GREPOM.
 Watching Griffon Vultures mating and starting breeding for the first time ever at Jbel Moussa is a real joy.
-And that’s for several reasons, the most important of which …
+And that’s for several reasons, the most important of which

 Rüppell's Vulture / Vautour de Rüppell (Gyps rueppelli): 'M1', Jbel Moussa region, 17 Aug.
 2018 (Rachid El Khamlichi).

 Wing-tagging and release of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa on 17 August 2018.
 This operation was organised by the Moroccan Forestry Administration (HCEFLCD) in collaboration with a number of national institutions and NGOs.
-Cinereous Vulture (Aegypius monachus): This bird was found at Khmis Anjra, located some 30 Km south of the Strait …
+Cinereous Vulture (Aegypius monachus) This bird was found at Khmis Anjra, located some 30 Km south of the Strait

 Spanish Imperial Eagle dispersion in North Africa in 2017